-Star Wars: Galaxy’s Edge is now open at Disneyland and debuts soon at Walt Disney World.
+Star Wars: Galaxy’s Edge is now open at Hollywood Studios in Walt Disney World and at Disneyland!
 This guide details what we know, with tips for visiting, avoiding crowds, and info about Star Wars Land in both California and Hollywood Studios.
-(Last updated June 16, 2019.)
+(Updated September 29, 2019.)

 Star Wars Land Info

 Officially known as Star Wars: Galaxy’s Edge, this new land is the largest settlement on the planet Batuu, set in the remote village of Black Spire Outpost, which is an infamous stop for traders, adventurers, and smugglers traveling around the Outer Rim and Wild Space.

 Got all of that?
 Of course not.
 Everyone is just calling it Star Wars Land, just as Wizarding World of Harry Potter is simply “Harry Potter Land” or Pandora – World of Avatar is called “Avatar Land” by most guests.
 This is all mildly amusing, as I remember it being a small controversy that Cars Land would defy Disney naming conventions by not being Carsland.

 Back in my day, Disney theme park lands and attractions used clear and concise names, and avoided convoluted syntax that served no discernible purpose and would be ignored by most of the general public.
 But I digress.

 Here are quick descriptions of the major attractions, dining, and shopping in Star Wars: Galaxy’s Edge so you’ll know what we’re talking about as we continue this Star Wars Land Guide.